jonnonz1/nz-statute-book/acts/public/1999/personal-property-securities-act-1999.md

 ### 172 Search criteria
 The register may be searched only by reference to the following criteria:
   (a) the name of the debtor:
-  (b) the name and address of the debtor or, if the debtor is an organisation, the name and address of the organisation and the name or job title, and contact details, of the person acting on its behalf:
+  (b) the name and address of the debtor:
-  (c) the name and date of birth of the debtor:
+  (c) if the debtor is an individual, the name and date of birth of the debtor:
-  (d) if the debtor is a company, the unique number assigned to the company by the Registrar of Companies on the registration of the company under the Companies Act 1993:
+  (d) if the debtor is an organisation that is incorporated, its unique incorporation or registration number referred to in section 140(b):
   (e) if collateral is required by this Act or by the regulations to be described by serial number in a financing statement, the serial number of the collateral:
   (f) the registration number assigned to the registration under section 144:
   (g) any other criteria specified in the regulations.